-- may be able to give their view when they come before you.
-But it certainly was discussed, it's - inconceivable that it wasn't. - 4 422 Q. What is your view about the way the Oversight Committee 5 worked.
+1 may be able to give their view when they come before 2 you.
+But it certainly was discussed, it's 3 inconceivable that it wasn't.
+4 422 Q. What is your view about the way the Oversight Committee 5 worked.
 It was set-up in a certain way.
-I think 16:24 - we have established that the custom and practice was actually slightly different. - 8 A. Yes.

-- 9 423 Q. Did that work as a decision-making Committee? - 10 It certainly changed over time.
-It's a lot stronger Α. 16:24 11 now.
+I think 16:24 6 we have established that the custom and practice was 7 actually slightly different.
+8 Α. Yes.
+9 423 Q. Did that work as a decision-making Committee?
+10 Α. It certainly changed over time.
+It's a lot stronger 16:24 11 now.
 I think that the due process and the policies are 12 followed to the letter and I think the organisation has 13 learnt from that.
 But at the time it's clear, after 14 spending a day of this, we can see where the issues 15 were, yes.
-16:24 - 16 424 Q. So, one of the things that appears to us is that most 17 of the Clinical Managers in the Trust didn't really 18 know anything about the Oversight Committee.
-It wasn't 19 kind of a recognised structure, which leads me on to 20 ask you about how you interacted with the Clinical a sense that that group of people were working together with the Medical Director in a senior leadership team.
+16:24 16 424 Q. So, one of the things that appears to us is that most 17 of the Clinical Managers in the Trust didn't really 18 know anything about the Oversight Committee.
+It wasn't 19 kind of a recognised structure, which leads me on to 20 ask you about how you interacted with the Clinical 16:25 21 Associate Directors and CDs in general.
+Was there 22 a sense that that group of people were working together 23 with the Medical Director in a senior leadership team.
+24 Dr. Wright has described his desire to make that so.
+25 What did it feel like to you when you joined that team, 16:25 26 not now so much, but at that time?
+27 Α. I felt it was a good team.
+I suppose I came to it 28 slightly differently because I would have known them in 29 my day job prior to August, because I was managing